Ankylosing Spondylitis | Ankylosing Spondylitis Test | Ankylosing Spondylitis Exercise

 Psoriatic arthritis may be an autoimmune disease, while the cause of reactive arthritis is Chlamydia infection or food-borne infection.

-The doctor may suspect Spondyloarthropathy based on signs and symptoms, medical history, and physical evaluation.
-For a formal diagnosis, the testing may include
+The doctor may suspect ankylosing spondylitis based on signs and symptoms, medical history, and physical evaluation.
+For a formal diagnosis, the testing may include ankylosing spondylitis radiology tests

 - X-rays: It is performed to see changes in the sacroiliac joints.
 These changes are a